ogsamovar/launch-docs-evo/launch-docs-original.md

 ### Prime Launch: IDOs made better

 With the advancement of decentralized finance, an increasing number of crypto projects have shifted from listing tokens on centralized exchanges to listing on decentralized exchanges.
 With this transition, new mechanisms for market-making and token offerings have emerged.
 These mechanisms are generally called **Initial Decentralized Offerings (IDOs)**.
-IDOs have removed many frictions from the industry as projects no longer need to wait (or pay) for centralized exchanges to list their assets, and as a consequence, this has allowed a more diverse group of Web3 projects to emerge.
+IDOs have removed significant friction from the industry as projects no longer need to wait (or pay) for centralized exchanges to list their assets, allowing a more diverse group of Web3 projects to emerge.

-While IDOs remove some friction to token launches, they also create new type of challenges, namely:
+While IDOs remove some friction to token launches, they also create new challenges, namely:

-- They require time and money to research available IDO tools and in most cases to develop custom interfaces and contracts;
+- They require time and money to research available IDO tools and to develop custom interfaces and contracts;
 - They normally have large initial capital requirements depending on the protocol
 - They suffer from exploits like [*front-running*](https://www.bitcoinsuisse.com/research/decrypt/arbitrage-and-frontrunning-in-defi) and [*sandwich attacks*](https://hackernoon.com/no-sandwich-please-popular-defi-attack-strategy-analysis-jk1734rf).
 - They suffer from poor curation or total lack of curation on the part of decentralized exchange interfaces, making it difficult for users to find reputable new projects.